kili-technology/kili-python-sdk/docs/sdk/tutorials/plugins_example.md

 - A `main.py` file which is the entrypoint of the plugin and must have a `PluginHandler` class which implements a `PluginCore` class
 - (optionally) a `requirements.txt` (if you need specific PyPi packages in your plugin)

+**Note:** The `requirements.txt` file can only be included for the SaaS version of the Kili platform, for on-premise deployments there is a pre-defined list of packages that can be used.
+For more details, see the [documentation of plugins](https://python-sdk-docs.kili-technology.com/latest/sdk/plugins/)

 ```
 folder/
      main.py